zuozhenggh/learning-library/data-management-library/odi/odi_advanced/odi12c-mappings-4/odi12c-mappings-4.md

 ## Introduction

 This chapter describes how to create a single mapping with multiple targets.

+Estimated Lab time: 60 minutes

+#### Objectives

 In this chapter you will learn how to create the following mapping:

   * Load REGION: In this mapping we create three tables TRG\_CITY\_NAM, TRG\_CITY\_EURO, TRG\_CITY\_APAC using the same structure as TRG\_CITY table in the *Sales Administration* model.
 Using a single mapping, split the data by continent(North America, Europe, Asia Pacific) and sort based on Population.

+### Prerequisites
+An Oracle Free Tier, Always Free, Paid or LiveLabs Cloud Account

-## **Step 1:** Load REGION Mapping Description
+## **STEP  1:** Load REGION Mapping Description

 This section contains the following topics: